maria-yankova/abaqus-parse/README.md

 Abaqus input and output file readers and writers.

-Postprocess.py includes a Beremin-type local approach to cleavage fracture.
+Postprocess.py includes postprocessing functions for FE data that use a Weibull stress formulation for cleavage fracture prediction.